theamankumarsingh/CoviReq/README.md

 Now in telegram,

-1. search @CoviReqBot and type `/start`.
+1. Search @CoviReqBot and type `/start` (This needs to be done only if you are using the bot for the first time).
+2. Then type `/city <CITY NAME>` to choose the city.
+3. Then type `/menu` and choose an option from the available ones.
-2. Use command `/help` to get further information.
+4. Use command `/help` to get further more information (if required).